astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial4.rst

 because the composite model will have four parameters with unambiguous interpretations:
 ``max_disruption_mass_centrals``, ``max_disruption_mass_satellites``,
 ``disrupted_fraction_centrals`` and ``disrupted_fraction_satellites``.
-If we were using entirely separate classes to define shapes of centrals and satellites, this precaution would be unnecessary.
+If we were using entirely separate classes with entirely dissimilar parameter names to define shapes of centrals and satellites, this precaution would be unnecessary.